Dennis Alexio

+In April 2017, he was sentenced to 15 years in prison on multiple counts of fraud and tax evasion.

 Early life

-Dennis Alexio was born and raised in Vacaville, California.
-He was a standout athlete in his youth, excelling in American football, baseball and basketball.
+Alexio was born and raised in Vacaville, California, the son of a high school teacher and coach.
+He attended Will C. Wood Middle School before graduating from Vacaville High School in 1977.
+Alexio was a standout athlete in his youth, excelling in American football, baseball and basketball.
 In an interview with Inside Karate magazine, he claimed to have turned down an offer to play baseball with the Los Angeles Dodgers.
 He began his martial arts training in Kajukenbo and in college, he played American football as a linebacker, using karate to get faster and more flexible for football.
 Liking karate, he decided to pursue the full contact aspect of it, not just point sparring.
 So Alexio started learning other styles like tang soo do before moving on to full-contact karate/professional kickboxing, where he added boxing and Muay Thai skills to his kickboxing repertoire along with his karate training.
-His entrance music was "The Final Countdown" by Swedish rock band Europe.

 Career

 Early career (1980–1983)

 Alexio debuted as a professional kickboxer in early 1980, losing to Mike King via technical knockout in Culver City, California in his freshman appearance.
 The outcome of the bout was later overturned to a no contest by the PKA, however, with the fight deemed a mismatch as Alexio was competing for the first time with no amateur fights or any fighting experience, while King was a Professional Full Contact Karate/Kickboxer.
 Alexio learned from that fight and trained hard, he went on to win seventeen consecutive fights after that, all by knockout with only one going past the third round.
 In his first international match-up, Alexio stopped Basil Gura with a kick in round three of their contest in Newcastle, New South Wales, Australia on November 19, 1983.

+Alexio went by the ring names "The Menace" and "The Terminator".